arfanbinparvez/MC_Polygon_mod3/README.md

-Here’s the updated README with additional steps for deploying the `deploy.ts` script on the Amoy testnet:

----

 # Circom Circuit Verifier on Polygon Amoy Testnet

 This project demonstrates how to deploy a Circom-based circuit and integrate it with a verifier contract on the Polygon Amoy testnet.
 Follow these steps to set up and deploy your circuit.